 “He has her and I need to get her back,” he licked his dry lips and entangled his trembling fingers in his lengthened hair.
 “But I can’t kill the bastard since your curse is in the way.
 You need to revoke it.
 You need to make him mortal again.
 I need to get her back!”

 His last sentence held so much demand that Luna nearly smiled with satisfaction.
 Wrath had unequivocally succumbed to Artemis.
-Finally, the stubborn man was beginning to lose the war against the feelings that he tried to suppress.
+Finally, the stubborn man was beginning to lose his civil war.

 “It doesn’t work like that, Raiden,” she countered with pursed lips and narrowed eyes.

 Sol growled displeasingly and Wrath followed suit by blustering “the hell it fucking doesn’t!”